zoumengguang/website-contact/README.md

 # Notes
 - Authentication is provided by AWS Amplify's Auth service.

-- Required .env file should be attached to the email.

 - Files inside the AWS folder are copies of the Lambda functions required for the challenge.
 These are purely for ease of reference and are not used in the front end.